Hagazussa: Plot

-Later, Swinda takes her walking in the mountains, but Albrun becomes uneasy when Swinda warns her about "those who don't carry God in their hearts: the Jews and the heathens.
+Later, while walking in the mountains with Albrun, Swinda warns her about "those who don't carry God in their hearts: the Jews and the heathens.
 They come in the night and like animals they take you, and then some months later you bear a child."
-On the way down the mountain, Swinda talks a local man into walking with them.
+En route, Swinda talks a local man into walking with them.
 After Swinda whispers something to the man, he turns to Albrun and embraces her.
 Swinda then throws Albrun to the ground and whispers, "It's disgusting how you all smell, your rotten stench."
 The man then begins raping Albrun as Swinda holds her down.
-After the rape, she returns home and finds that her goats have all been stolen except for one, which has been butchered and mutilated.
-Furious at her mistreatment, Albrun brings a dead rat to the local water source to poison the water and then urinates and menstruates into it.
-That night, Albrun lights a candle and communes with her dead mother's skull.
+Albrun later returns home and finds that her goats have all been stolen except for one, which has been butchered and mutilated.
+Furious, Albrun brings a dead rat to the local water source to poison the water and then urinates and menstruates into it.
+That night, Albrun lights a candle and communes with her mother's skull.

-BLOOD: Albrun comes to town while holding her child, and she sees many dead bodies being transported away.
+Albrun comes to town while holding her child, and sees many dead bodies being transported away.
 On the way home, she stops in the wood and eats a mushroom, which causes hallucinations and psychosis.
 In the midst of this, she walks into the stagnant pond with her daughter, letting her drown.
 She sinks under the murky water with her eyes open.

-FIRE: In her cabin, as Albrun sleeps, a snake travels over her body.
-She wakes and, ignoring the snake, hears her mother calling her name.
+In her cabin, as Albrun sleeps, a snake travels over her body.
+She wakes up and, ignoring the snake, hears her mother calling her name.
 She rises and approaches the fireplace, hearing her mother's labored breathing.
-She discovers the body of her drowned baby daughter, which she carried home with her, and is seized with grief and horror.
-She then places her dead daughter into the soup that is boiling on the fire and, with shaking hands, eats from it.
-She soon vomits violently and screams in horror as the mushroom-induced psychosis returns with even more intensity.
+She discovers the body of her drowned baby, which she carried home with her.
+Distraught, she places her dead daughter into the soup that is boiling on the fire and, with shaking hands, eats from it.
+She soon vomits and screams in horror as the mushroom-induced psychosis returns.
 She sees her mother and hears laughing.
 The shadows on the walls seem to move menacingly, causing her to flee the cottage.
-In the dusky morning light, now with opaque eyes, Albrun lies down and dies on the scenic mountaintop.
+In the dusky morning light, now with opaque eyes, Albrun lies down and dies on the mountaintop.
 Her body spontaneously combusts with the rising sun.